rpgarner/u2_lesson_react_mapping_components/README.md

 By the end of this, students should be able to:
 - Use Functional React components
 - Nest components
-- Destructure props to be used in a component
 - Create a list component utilizing `.map()`